-For more advanced students seeking their Commercial Licenses, we have a beautiful Piper Arrow with a Garmin & King panel, which includes a GNS430W (WAAS) and a Garmin G500 EFIS ("glass cockpit")
+For more advanced students seeking their Commercial Licenses, we have a beautiful Piper Arrow with a Garmin & King panel, which includes a GNS430W (WAAS) GPS and a Garmin G500 EFIS ("glass cockpit")

-One of the best things about our planes is that we have the Garmin GNS430 in ALL of them, which streamlines your transitioning from plane-to-plane.
 No more getting in a new plane and having to learn all new radios!

 ALL of our planes are equipped with ADS-B IN and OUT, meaning you can see the live traffic on the GPS screen.
 A VERY valuable tool at Idaho's busiest airport!

 "Ray", the 1961 Cessna 172B.
 Panel: Garmin GNS430W (WAAS) GPS/navcom, (#1 CDI is GPS or VOR/LOC glideslope) Narco Mk 12D navcom (#2 CDI is VOR/LOC glideslope); PS Engineering 6000B audio panel; Garmin GTX345 xpdr; dual PTT's; USB charging ports in panel (great for your phone or tablet); ADS-B "in" and "out" compliant, live traffic and weather* available on the GPS screen.
-Ray also has new glass all the way around, upholstery and paint, all in 2016. $110/hour
+Ray also has new glass all the way around, upholstery and paint, all in 2016. $115/hour

 4607J ("JimBob") 1968 Piper Arrow, G500 EFIS (live traffic and weather* on the screen); GNS430W (WAAS); King KX155 navcom; dual glideslopes; GTX345, ADS-B "in and out", GMA340 audio panel; JPI EDM 800 4 probe Engine/Fuel Monitoring system; 4 place intercom; three bladed prop.
 This complex trainer will meet your needs for the commercial complex requirements, while also introducing you to the Garmin EFIS panel.
 We do not allow this plane to carry 4 adults (weight and balance restrictions apply) and at this time, to guarantee availability for our students while training, we are using it for dual training only. $150/hour